Academic Catalog

 ACCT 22400 Accounting for the Real World (NLA)

-Theory and procedures used to gather financial information and to present formal financial statements of a business enterprise.
-Emphasis on analyzing decision-making situations and the use of quantitative techniques used in financial and managerial accounting.
-Enrollment limited to non-business and non-accounting majors.
+Describes the theory and procedures used to gather financial information and to present formal financial statements of a business enterprise.
+Emphasizes decision-making situations and the use of quantitative techniques used in financial and managerial accounting.
 (Y)

 ACCT 22500 Financial Accounting (NLA)